The Monthly Accounting Process

 Tip: If you discover an error in a past period (one that has already been closed), the recommended approach is to make the correction and let it flow through as an adjustment in the current period.
 Do not attempt to reopen and rewind past periods unless your administrator supports it and your auditors approve.

-Journal transformations can be configured to match the file format required by your accounting system (CSV, XML, fixed-width, etc.).
-The transformation configuration is covered in the Configuration Guide under Data Transformations.
+Journal file format and content are controlled by a journal transformation, configured to match what your accounting system expects (CSV, XML, fixed-width, etc.).
+Transformation configuration is covered in the Configuration Guide under Data Transformations.

 Accessing Journal Files

-Alternatively, view all journals from Financial > Asset Accounting > List of Journals:
+Alternatively, view all journal files from Financial > List of Journals, which opens the same Journal Files list directly:

 What Happens If You Skip a Month